jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

   - Persists theme preferences, including auto theme mode
   - Automatically checks day/night status periodically when auto mode is enabled
 - **SettingsService**: Manages application settings
+  - Provides a unified interface for accessing and modifying application settings
+  - Supports both boolean and string setting types
+  - Emits signals when settings are changed for reactive UI updates
+  - Used for alarm and timer sound settings, UI preferences, and STT configuration
+- **AudioManager**: Handles audio playback and processing
+  - Supports configurable notification sounds for different features
+  - Can play different sounds for alarms and timers based on user settings
+  - Dynamically discovers available sound files in the sounds directory
+  - Provides methods for testing sound selections in the UI
+  - Handles sound file loading, validation, and fallback to defaults when needed
 - **ErrorHandler**: Centralized error handling
 - **ChatService**: Handles chat interactions
 - **PhotoController**: Manages photo and video slideshow functionality